legend-one/LegendOneSpec/README.md

-# The CodeArcade Specification
+# The Legend One Specification

-CodeArcade is a game fantasy console, which means the device hardware was never really implemented.
+Legend One is a fantasy game console, which means the device hardware was never really implemented.
-This repo is a specification of console's hardware that other apps will use to emulate running games on CodeArcade system.
+This repo is a specification of console's hardware that other apps will use to emulate running games on Legend One system.